 ‘After the Fire,’ by Henning Mankell

-If you are young enough to be baffled by a grey-haired man wearing odd wellington boots, or you are reading this while trying to remember why you came into the room in the first place, then Henning Mankell’s character Fredrik will give you a wonderful insight to the elderly mind.
+If you are young enough to be baffled by a grey-haired man wearing odd wellington boots, or you are reading this while trying to remember why you came into the room in the first place, either way Henning Mankell’s character Fredrik will give you a wonderful insight to the elderly mind.
 This is the continuation of his story from the novel, ‘Italian Shoes,’ but stands alone, satisfying without reading the first one.

 Mankell, best known to crime readers for his Wallander detective series, in this his final novel, ‘After the Fire,’ takes us to a fictional archipelago off Stockholm, Sweden.
 Where retired surgeon Fredrik Welin lives alone on a small island inherited from his grandparents and drenched in memories from his own early years.